SLASCONE/SLASCONE-demo-java/README.md

 * `PROVISIONING_KEY`: your provisioning key for authentication
 * `ISV_ID`: your ISV identifier

 Keep provisioning keys secure and do not embed production secrets in publicly accessible repositories.
+More about secrets  see the [Secrets]([https://support.slascone.com/hc/en-us/sections/10214124833693](https://support.slascone.com/hc/en-us/articles/7702036319261#secrets)) section in the SLASCONE Help Center.

 ## Typical Licensing Flow